alexneri93/parallax-effect-mouseover/README.md

 # Parallax effect - Mouseover

-How to make a parallax effect when you move the cursos in the screen.
+How to make a parallax effect when you move the cursor in the screen.
 I used JS and CSS to attain that.

 ## Getting Started

-Just add content that you want in the divs that are inside the article with "data-parallax".
+Just add the content that you want in the divs that are inside the article with "data-parallax".
 ```
 <article data-parallax class="bg-blue">
       <div>